noobah1/noobinstaller/README.md

 A simple Python program using Tkinter to help users switching to Linux to pick a distro more easily.

 This was a project created in 5 days during Hüppelaud 2024 in Viljandi, Estonia.
+The original code is located on the *legacy* branch and will not be updated.

 ### Dependencies
 - tkinter